Download and Use this form in Colorado to authorize the attorney-in-fact to act on his/her behalf in his/her property and other related matters.

 consider the possibility that the power of attorney may be used in other states requiring

-4) Language concerning the Health Insurance Portability and Accountability Act of 1996, as
+the durability clause when drafting a Colorado power of attorney.4) Language concerning the Health Insurance Portability and Accountability Act of 1996, as

 amended (HIPAA) and Social Security benefits is not required by Colorado law because